kvabapo/python-selenium-unittest/README.md

 To run open command line and go to the folder.
 Type `python python_unittest_selenium.py`

-If you have pycharm, download or copy the file and run it on pycharm.
+If you have pycharm IDE, download and open the file, Run it on pycharm IDE.